poseidon/matchbox/Documentation/api.md

 ## Ignition Config

-Finds the spec matching the attribute query parameters and renders the corresponding Ignition config as JSON.
+Finds the profile matching the machine and renders the corresponding Ignition Config.

     GET http://bootcfg.foo/ignition